Dehghanni/Teofl/Writing.md

 But whose relative importance is still debatable /is open to debate/ is a matter of debate.

 My impression is that …

 In my opinion …

 I am of the opinion that both … and … have their own merits and demerits.

-I don&#39;t subscribe to the theory that …
+I do not subscribe to the theory that …

 I am not, nor have I ever been an opponent of .../ a proponent of ...

+Questions that have 3 options:
-3 options: Although … and … are important, my impression is that … is of utmost significance/of essence.
+Although … and … are important, my impression is that … is of utmost significance/of essence.
 Notwithstanding the fact that … cannot be disregarded/cannot be considered insignificant , it is my firm conviction that …

 The following explanations will further elaborate **on** this perspective.